alienrey/renta/README.md

 3. Make your changes and ensure that the code is properly formatted.

-4. Write tests for new features or bug fixes to maintain code quality.
+4. If you like, you may write tests for new features or bug fixes to maintain code quality.

 5. Submit a pull request with a detailed explanation of your changes.